OsamaElHariri/HamsterWheel/README.md

 {{ END }}
 ```

-In order for a file to be processed successfully, it must have:
+In order for a file to be interpreted successfully, it must have:
 1. The .hamster_wheel extension
 2. A specified output file
 3. Imports that define collections